 - a.
 The Applicant must schedule the required site inspections by M-NCPPC Forest Conservation Inspection Staff per Section 22A.00.01.10 of the Forest Conservation Regulations. - b.
-Prior to demolition or any land-disturbing activities occurring onsite the Applicant must receive approval from the M-NCPPC Office of the General Counsel for a Certificate of Compliance for an off-site forest mitigation bank, or payment via fee-in-lieu, to satisfy the afforestation requirement for a total of 0.25 acres (or as determined on the Final Forest Conservation Plan). - c.
+Prior to demolition or any land-disturbing activities occurring onsite the Applicant must receive approval of a Certificate of Compliance, in a form approved by M-NCPPC Office of the General Counsel, for an off- site forest mitigation bank, or payment via fee-in-lieu, to satisfy the afforestation requirement for a total of 0.25 acres (or as determined on the Final Forest Conservation Plan).

+- c.
 The Applicant must comply with all tree protection and tree save measures shown on the approved Final Forest Conservation Plan.
 Tree save measures not specified on the Final Forest Conservation Plan may be required by the M-NCPPC Forest Conservation Inspection Staff. - d.
-Within the first planting season following the release of the first Sediment and Erosion Control Permit from the Montgomery County Department of Permitting Services for the Subject Property, or as directed by the M-NCPPC Forest Conservation Inspection Staff, the Applicant must install the variance tree mitigation plantings as shown on the Forest Conservation Plan or as directed by the M-NCPPC Forest Conservation Inspector. - e.
-The Applicant must plant the variance tree mitigation plantings on the Subject Property, with a minimum size of 3 caliper inches, totaling at least 7.5 caliper inches as shown on the certified Forest Conservation Plan.
+Within the first planting season following the release of the first Sediment and Erosion Control Permit from the Montgomery County Department of Permitting Services for the Subject Property, or as directed by the M-NCPPC Forest Conservation Inspection Staff, the Applicant must install the variance tree mitigation plantings as shown on the Forest Conservation Plan. - e.
+The Applicant must plant the variance tree mitigation plantings on the Subject Property, with a minimum size of 3 caliper inches, totaling at least 7.5 caliper inches as shown on the approved Forest Conservation Plan.
 All onsite trees credited towards variance mitigation must be at least five (5) feet away from any structures, stormwater management facilities, PIEs, PUEs, ROWs, utility lines, and/or their associated easements.
-Adjustments to the planting locations of these trees is permitted with the approval of the M-NCPPC Forest Conservation Inspection Staff. - f.
-Prior to any demolition, clearing, grading or construction for this development Application, the Applicant must submit financial surety, in a form approved by the M-NCPPC Office of the General Counsel, to the M-NCPPC Planning Department for the mitigation trees and maintenance credited toward meeting the requirements of the FCP.
+Adjustments to the planting locations of these trees is permitted with the approval of the MNCPPC Forest Conservation Inspection Staff. - f.
+Prior to any demolition, clearing, grading or construction for this development Application, the Applicant must submit financial surety, in a form approved by the M-NCPPC Office of the General Counsel, to the M-NCPPC Planning Department for the mitigation trees and maintenance credited toward meeting the requirements of the FCP. - g.

-g.
 The Limits of Disturbance ("LOD") shown on the Final Sediment and Erosion Control Plan must be consistent with the LOD shown on the approved Final Forest Conservation Plan.